 We know this answer is going to bum some people out, but generally speaking, you should not use free VPNs to protect your identity online.
 Though free VPNs, like Hola for example, promise to protect your data online, VPNs cost money to uphold and to run on a daily basis, and unfortunately, if you aren’t paying for the product, there’s a good chance you are the product.
 As many Hola users found out in 2015, many free VPNs are actively using your bandwidth for immoral or illicit acts like botnet attacks, or straight-up reselling your data to those same advertisers you’re trying to avoid, without the basic level of protection your ISP grants you.

-Yes, it’s a dangerous world out there for users looking for a free VPN to use without risking th eir data, though options like TunnelBear do provide a freemium experience, where you’re granted a small amount of free VPN data per month.
+Yes, it’s a dangerous world out there for users looking for a free VPN to use without risking their data, though options like TunnelBear do provide a freemium experience, where you’re granted a small amount of free VPN data per month.
 If won’t keep you protected long enough to stream unlimited movies and television shows to your Fire Stick, but if you want to test out using a VPN, TunnelBear (along with other options like Private Tunnel VPN) are trusted services that are fairly easy to use.

-How do VPNs Work on Fire Stick?
+How Do VPNs Work on Fire Stick?

 Here’s the good news: it’s really easy to get a VPN up and running on your Fire Stick device.
-Unlike Google’s Chromecast, which requires setting up your VPN using your router in order to protect your streaming content, the Fire Stick allows for easily-accessible VPNs to run in the background of your device, and for most major VPN companies, you can actually grab their supported application right from the Amazon Appstore.
+Unlike Google’s Chromecast, which requires setting up your VPN using your router in order to protect your streaming content, the Fire Stick allows for easily accessible VPNs to run in the background of your device, and for most major VPN companies, you can actually grab their supported application right from the Amazon Appstore.
 There’s no settings menu to dive into, or difficult options to click from when setting up the VPN to use in the background of your device.
 Once your VPN of choice is installed on your Fire Stick and you’ve signed into your account with the service, you can allow the VPN to run in the background and watch any media on your television, all with the added benefit of knowing you’ve protected your content.

-All three of our picks above, including NordVPN, Private Internet Access, and IPVanish, have apps available for Fire Stick on the Appstore, but they aren’t alone.
+All three of our picks above, including ExpressVPN, Private Internet Access, and IPVanish, have apps available for Fire Stick on the Appstore, but they aren’t alone.
 There are dozens of reputable VPN services on the platform, including:

 This is in addition to several smaller VPN companies that also host apps for the Fire Stick, making it easy to get your favorite VPN applications on your device with little to no effort on your end.
 We recommend choosing one of the above VPNs, since you can easily get the app up and running on your Fire Stick without having to resort to other tricks to use a VPN on your device.
 Most apps simply allow you to turn your VPN switch on and return to the home screen, making it an easy way to secure your movie streaming while online.